KhyatiSatija/Achievo/Documentation/index.rst

 Repository Structure
 ====================

-The Achievo repository is organized as follows:
+The Achievo repository is meticulously organized to provide a clear and intuitive layout.
+The repository consists of the following key directories:

-- ``readme``: Contains essential information about the Achievo web application.
+1. **`presentation`:**
-- ``presentation``: Houses files related to the project presentation and documentation.
+   - This folder houses files related to the project presentation and documentation.

+2. **`documentation`:**
+   - The `documentation` folder contains comprehensive documentation to guide users and contributors through the Achievo project.

+3. **`source`:**
-- ``source``: This directory forms the core of Achievo and contains the actual web application's source code.
+   - The `source` directory is the heart of Achievo, encompassing the source code for the entire web application.

+   - **`landing page`:**
+     - This folder comprises HTML, CSS, and JavaScript files specifically designed for the landing page.
+It includes pages for sign-up, login, and password recovery.
+     - **`FrontEnd`**
+        - This folder contains all the HTML CSS files that make the user interface of the landing page and the login sign up pages as well.
+    - **`BackEnd`**
+        - This folder contains all the JavaScript and Node.JS files that make the backend of the landing page and the login sign up pages as well.

+   - **`home page`:**
+     - The `home page` directory contains HTML, CSS, and JavaScript files that contribute to the features and settings pages of Achievo.
+It encompasses both front-end and back-end files.
+     - **`FrontEnd`**
-  - ``default page``: Represents the home page of the website, featuring the Pomodoro and Todo components.
+        - This folder contains all the HTML CSS files that make the user interface of the home page and the features of the application.
-  - ``login page``: Holds the code for user authentication and login functionality.
-  - ``feedback form``: Contains the code for the feedback form to gather user opinions.
-  - ``nav+menu code``: Includes code for the navigation and menu system.
-  - ``webpages``: Comprises feature pages like Eisenhower Matrix, Hour Rule, and Motivational Wheel.
+    - **`BackEnd`**
+        - This folder contains all the JavaScript and Node.JS files that make the backend of the home page and the features of Achievo.

+   - **`icons`:**
-    - ``icons``: Houses all the images and icons used in the web application.
+     - The `icons` folder is dedicated to storing all images and icons utilized throughout the web application.
-    - ``html``: Contains the HTML files for each feature page.
-    - ``css``: Holds the CSS files responsible for styling the web application.
-    - ``js``: Includes JavaScript files for implementing interactivity and functionality.

-This structure ensures a well-organized project, making it easier for developers to locate specific components and maintain the codebase effectively.
+4. **`readme`:**
+   - The `readme` file serves as a comprehensive guide, providing essential information about the Achievo web application.

+This structure ensures a logical and organized layout, facilitating easy navigation and maintenance of the Achievo project.
+Whether you're a developer or a contributor, this structure aims to enhance your understanding of the project's components.